Connect

 systems = ["x86_64-linux", "aarch64-darwin", "aarch64-linux", "x86_64-darwin"]

-This environment been validated for use across Linux and Mac, ARM and x86.
+This environment has been validated for use across Linux and Mac, ARM and x86.

 Flox is easy to try.
 Install it and run flox search to find your new favorite stuff.